 The Sears Summer Estate: The Pergolas

 Clara Endicott Sears maintained her summer estate and “gentleman’s farm” here along with the museum complex from 1914 until her death in 1960.
-During her lifetime, Miss Sears published several books, wrote popular songs for WW1, and ran a cannery and food drying charity which sent 2 tons of food to the troops in the trenches of France.
+During her lifetime, Sears published several books, wrote popular songs for WW1, and ran a cannery and food drying charity which sent 2 tons of food to the troops in the trenches of France.
 In 1930, Fruitlands Museum, which continues her work in historic preservation, was incorporated.
 While The Pergolas no longer stands on Prospect Hill Road, the public can still enjoy the view from the site at our overlook.